machine mastery

 Key Takeaways

-• Low pressure = under-extraction caused by coarse grind, low dose, or weak tamp
+• Low pressure = under-extraction—usually from coarse grind, low dose, or weak tamp

-• Fresh beans matter more than any other single factor
+• Fresh beans matter more than almost anything else

-• Maintenance prevents problems: Descale regularly, replace gaskets every 2-3 years
+• Stay on top of maintenance—descale regularly, replace gaskets every couple years

-• The gauge guides, but taste rules - dial iteratively until your espresso tastes balanced
+• The gauge points, but taste rules—adjust until it tastes balanced and sweet

-Fixing low pressure is usually as simple as grinding finer.
-Start there, and work through our troubleshooting steps systematically.
-You’ll be pulling balanced, flavorful shots in no time.
+Most of the time, fixing low pressure is as simple as grinding finer.
+Start there, work through the list, and you’ll be back to pulling good shots in no time.

 Related Guides: